johanley/postscript-notes/README.md

 * it's in global VM (G)

+**Names**:

+*"A name is an atomic symbol uniquely defined by a sequence of characters.
+Names serv the same purpose as "identifiers" in other programming languages: as tags for variables, procedures, and so on.
+However, PostScript names are not just language artifacts, but are first class-data objects, similar to "atoms" in LISP."*

+"Names do not *have* values, unlike variable or procedure names in other programming languages.
+However, names can be *associated* with values in dictionaries."

+By default, names are bound *late*: the system looks up the value (in the namespace/dictionary stack) associated with an executable name only at execution-time, when a procedure is invoked.
+The `bind` operator changes this behaviour, but only for the *operators* in a proc (and not procs).
+At the time the `bind` operator executes on a proc, it can modify its contents by replacing its operator names within it with the associated values *at the time the bind is executed*.
+This also applies to all procs *called by* the given proc, to arbitrary depth.

+Benefits of `bind`:
+* it avoids possible changes to the definition of operators in the namespace, between the definiton of a proc and its execution.
+* it usually results in faster execution.
+* *"It is worthwhile to apply `bind` to any procedure that will be executed more than a few times."*

+For names that aren't operators, the exact same behaviour is implemented by replacing the name `blah` with `//blah`.
+Again, this doesn't immediately *execute* the name, it immediately *replaces* it with its value according to the current namespace (dictionary stack).

 Local VM and Global VM:
 * the distinction was added in Level 2 of the language
 * global VM: stores things that exist for the full duration of your program